-The Center for Global Management is keen to connect students to the global business community and works with different UCLA Anderson student professional and identity clubs to organize luncheons and dinners throughout the year with distinguished global leaders.
-These small gatherings provide a unique opportunity for students in an informal and interactive setting to hear the thoughts and insights of global leaders on a variety of issues, including the importance of global perspectives and experience in today's environment, as well as living, working and doing business internationally.
-A number of lunches are also hosted by the Center to bring students together with guest speakers before or after the global conferences and global speaker series.
-A sample of events from the 2012-13 academic year are highlighted below.
+The Center for Global Management connects students to the global community and partners with UCLA Anderson student professional and identity clubs and organizes luncheons and dinners throughout the year with distinguished and impactful global leaders.
+These small gatherings provide unique opportunities for students, in an informal and interactive setting, to hear the thoughts and insights on a variety of issues, including the importance of global perspectives and experience in today's environment, and living, working and conducting business internationally.
+Lunches and dinners are also hosted by the center with board members, UCLA Anderson alumni, faculty members and guest speakers before and after global conferences and speaker series events.
+A sample of events from the 2013-14 academic year are highlighted below.

 In October, the CGM hosted a brown bag luncheon for students with CGM advisory board member Kevin Berryman (FEMBA '87), Executive Vice President and Chief Financial Officer of International the Flavors & Fragrances, Inc. (IFF).
 Students from the Strategy, Operations and Management Association (SOMA), the International Business Association (IBA) and students pursuing a career in the consumer packaged goods industry gathered in the Dean's Conference Room.
 IFF is an international business and leading creator of flavors and fragrances used in a wide variety of consumer products and packaged goods.
 Prior to IFF, Berryman spent more than 25 years with Nestle, holding a variety of positions, including operations management, M&A, strategic planning and financial control, including time at its headquarters in Switzerland.